 2. THE PRELUDE - Remove everything from your shelves.
 An entirely blank space is necessary.

 3. GATHER everything you wish to feature on your shelves and layout by category.
 Books with books, candles with candles, art with art, décor with décor.
 What looks especially great on shelves?
 Artwork, large "coffee table" books, framed photos, large vases, bowls, objects d'art, sculptures, collections, and candles.

 4. See what you've got to work with and now EDIT.
 Decide upon the common thread you wish to see on your shelves.
 Remove anything that does not enhance this message.
 The idea is to create a curated CAPSULE of only the best of the best.
 You could display books on a certain topic, one collection of art or only use one color throughout.
 Keep it simple and let your favorite inspiration guide you.

 7. Keep going until it FEELS RIGHT.
 If you get stuck, take everything off the shelf and try again.
-Then, when you get to a stopping point, let the shelf be overnight and assess again in the morning.
+Then, when you get to a stopping point, let the shelf rest overnight and assess again in the morning.
 If you still love it, it's done!
 Congrats!
 If not, repeat until you are beaming with such pride you can't wait to take a photo to show everyone on Instagram.
-YOU CAN DO IT!
+YOU DID IT!